ojasviborkar/Hospital-Management-System/README.md

 🧾 License
 This project is created for academic learning purposes.
-Feel free to modify, enhance, and extend it for educational or research use
+Feel free to modify, enhance, and extend it for educational or research use.